Charing Cross and Strand Electricity Supply Corporation: Amalgamation and joint working

 In 1920 the company was one of nine electricity undertakings which formed the London Electricity Joint Committee to oppose schemes proposed by the Electricity Commissioners for reorganisation of electricity supplies in London.
 The Joint Committee acquired Bow generating station and the transmission system.
 In 1924 the company changed its name to the Charing Cross Electricity Supply Company Limited and was an authorised distribution supplying an electricity supply in bulk to Smithfield Markets Electric Supply Company.

-In 1925 the Charing Cross Company and other undertakings formed, under the provisions of the London Electricity (No.2) Act 1925, the London Power Company.
+In 1925 the Charing Cross Company and other undertakings formed, under the provisions of the London Electricity (No. 2) Act 1925 (15 & 16 Geo.
+5. c. lxiii), the London Power Company.
 The LPC amalgamated the ownership and management of the generating stations, but left the supply of electricity to customers with the constituent companies.

 From 1 January 1937 the Charing Cross Company acquired five other undertakings to coordinate the distribution of electricity in their areas of London.
 The other undertakings were: Brompton and Kensington Electricity Supply Company Limited; Chelsea Electricity Supply Company Limited; Kensington and Knightsbridge Electric Lighting Company Limited; St. James and Pall Mall Electric Light Company Limited; and Westminster Electric Supply Corporation Limited.
-The Charing Cross Company changed its name again to Central London Electricity Limited.
+The Charing Cross Company changed its name again, this time to Central London Electricity Limited.
 All the shares of Central London Electricity were held by a non-statutory company known as London Associated Electricity Undertakings Limited.
 The company's supply area now included Chelsea, City of London, Holborn (south), Kensington (south), Westminster (east).
 However, the company failed to attract a wider range of London companies to the merger and therefore planning of London's electricity remained un-integrated.

 Upon nationalisation of the electricity industry in 1948 the Central London Electricity Limited undertaking was abolished and its generation and main transmission assets, including Bow power station, was transferred to the British Electricity Authority (1948–55), then to the Central Electricity Authority (1955–57), and finally to the Central Electricity Generating Board (1958–69).
 The electricity distribution and sales to customer assets of the Central London Electricity Limited were vested in the London Electricity Board.